Carman’s Apricot and Almond Muesli Bar vs Uncle Toby’s Apricot Muesli Bar (”chewy”)

 While the Carmen’s targets the GM Free, no preservatives line, as well as being wheat free, dairy free and high in fibe, healthy eating (a Kids Connect Approved product).
 They start the packet on the front with “We believe food should come from the kitchen, not the chemist”, which is just so true, in reading the ingredients list (above).
 Carmen’s also are mentioned as 100% Australian Made and Owned.

 The Uncle Toby’s goes for the ‘Wholegrain goodness’ more than anything.
 In fact, in reading the packet of the Uncle Toby’s Muesli bar, the word ‘wholegrain’ or term ‘wholegrain goodness’ is mentioned no less than 9 times.
-This is a lot if you ask me, I would prefer to have something else to say as well, since wholegrain goodness is inherent in the fact that it’s a muesli bar, it’s no achievement of them because that’s the product they are selling, if it’s didn’t have ‘wholegrain goodness’ it wouldn’t be a muesli bar because it wouldn’t have wholegrain muesli in it.
+Presumably because this is what their marketing people told them sounds good (and there is nothing wrong with that) however there is not much else to say, which is why it is mentioned so many times, I would prefer to have something else to say as well, since wholegrain goodness is inherent in the fact that it’s a muesli bar, it’s no achievement of them because that’s the product they are selling, if you are selling a car it is kind of like saying “It has four wheels!”, if it’s didn’t have ‘wholegrain goodness’ it wouldn’t be a muesli bar because it wouldn’t have wholegrain muesli in it.

 Conclusion